How To Write a Great Follow-Up Email

 - If you feel I left out any other important aspects of our conversation, please let me know.

-Do you see how those three components work together to create an email that your recipients are likely to perceive as relevant, valuable, and meaningful?
-At the very least, it’s much better than sending no follow-up email at all.
+Do you see how the three follow-up email components work together to create an email that your recipients are likely to perceive as relevant, valuable, and meaningful?

-But at the end of the day, keep this in mind: Focus on the components of a great follow-up email; not my specific examples.
-You don’t need to use my exact words; they might not be right for you.
+Focus on the components of a great follow-up email without copying these specific examples.
+You don’t need to use my exact words as they might not be right for you.